I4U News - Daily News and Trends for the Geek Mind.

 The Super Bowl 2017 will take place in the NRG Stadium in Houston on Sunday, Feb.
 5, 2017.
 It is Fox's turn to broadcast the Super Bowl 2017.
 Pepsi is again the sponsor of the Super Bowl LI Halftime Show.
 In October the NFL already announced the Super Bowl LI half-time show performer.
 Lady Gaga will perform the Super Bowl 2017 Halftime Show.

-Find all Super Bowl 2017 commercials listed in our Super Bowl 2017 Ads and Advertiser list
+Find all Super Bowl 2017 commercials listed in our Super Bowl 2017 Ads and Advertiser list.

 Find out everything to know about the Super Bowl LI in the Super Bowl 2017 Facts.